 Occasionally, densely calcified meningiomas are hypointense on T1 and T2, and show only minimal contrast enhancement.

 Treatment and prognosis

-- typically located anteriorly (compared to meningiomas which are usually located posterolaterally)
+- typically located anteriorly (compared to meningiomas that are usually located posterolaterally)

 - tendency for multiplicity